yashdev9274/GSOC23_PROPOSAL/README.md

  > - Experience in designing and implementing smart contracts on Ethereum.
  > - Understanding of blockchain security and best practices.
  > - Comfortable with Git and GitHub, and experienced in version control.

+# Why I'm Choosing this project?

+I'm choosing this project because it aligns perfectly with my skills as a blockchain and web3 developer.
+The project involves creating a decentralized application (DApp) that allows users to conduct open or invite-based elections using different voting algorithms.
+I'm excited to be a part of this project because it will allow me to explore various blockchain technologies like Alchemy API, Ether.js, and Web3.js.

+The flexibility and user experience offered by this DApp also appeal to me.
+The open and invite-based features make it versatile, and it can be used for various types of elections.
+Additionally, being a part of an open-source community like AOSSIE gives me a chance to collaborate with other developers and work on exciting projects that can have a real-world impact.

+# Do you have any commitments during the GSoC Period?

+I am currently not committed to any other projects or obligations during the GSoC period, which means I am fully available to dedicate my time and effort towards contributing to this project.

+# How many hours will you work per week?

+ I plan to dedicate at least 15 hours per week to this project.